-All medical information will be kept confidential by The West Egg Group unless otherwise authorized by law.
+All medical information will be kept confidential by Carraway Inc. unless otherwise authorized by law.

-Where an employee uses medical cannabis, it is expected they provide a copy of their medical documentation for use The West Egg Group and abide by the company’s accommodation policy.
+Where an employee uses medical cannabis, it is expected they provide a copy of their medical documentation for use by Carraway Inc. and abide by the company’s accommodation policy.